Weak nonleptonic decays of vector B-mesons: Introduction

 So far no experimental measurement of the vector $ B^\ast_c$-meson mass available.
 However there are a few reliable calculations made in the Lattice QCD.
 In the paper~\cite{Gregory:2009hq} the prediction was done to be $m(B^*_c) = 6330(7)(2)(6)$~MeV by using the Highly Improved Staggered Quark formalism to handle charm, strange and light valence quarks in full lattice QCD, and NRQCD.
 The improved results for the $B$ and $D$ meson spectrum from lattice QCD including the effect of $u/d$, $s$ and $c$ quarks in the sea were presented in Ref.~\cite{Dowdall:2012ab}.
 It was found that $m(B^*_c) = 6278(9)$~MeV.
 Precise predictions of charmed-bottom hadrons from lattice QCD have been published in Ref.~\cite{Mathur:2018epb}, in particularly, $m(B_c^\ast)=6331(4)(6)$~MeV.

 In the present work we investigate both radiative and weak nonleptonic decays of $ B_{(u,d,s,c)}^\ast $ mesons.
 We use the covariant confined quark model (CCQM) developed in our previous papers for calculation of the relevant form factors, branching fractions and decay widths.
 Our paper is organized as follows.
 In Sec.~\ref{sec:CCQM} we give short sketch to the model and discuss its basic aspects.
 In Sec.~\ref{sec:elmag}, we present the detailed calculation of the radiative decays of vector mesons $B^\ast \to B\gamma$ in the framework of our approach.
 Then we give the numerical results for calculated decay widths and compare their values with those obtained in other approaches.
-In Sec.~\ref{sec:nonleptonic} we study the weak nonleptonic decays $ B^\ast \to D^\ast V $ where $V=\rho,K^\ast,D^\ast,D_s^\ast)$.
+In Sec.~\ref{sec:nonleptonic} we study the weak nonleptonic decays $ B^\ast \to D^\ast V $ where $V=\rho,K^\ast,D^\ast,D_s^\ast$.
 Since we consider the decays which proceed via tree-level quark diagrams, the matrix elements of two-body decays are factorized into the leptonic decays and the weak meson-meson transition.
 We calculate the relevant leptonic decay constants and the form factors of those meson-meson transitions in the framework of the CCQM.
 Finally, we compute the two-body decay widths by using the calculated quantities and compare the obtained results with other approaches.
 At the end, we make a brief summary of our main results in Sec.~\ref{sec:summary}.